ximzzzzz/Udacity_Data_engineering/lesson2 (2-).md

    **When to use 3NF:**

    - When you want to update data, we want to be able to do in just 1 place.
 We want to avoid updating the table in the Customers Detail table (in the example in the lecture slide).

+## Fact and Dimension Tables

+> work together to create an organized data model
+>
+> while fact and dimension are not created differently in the DDL,
+>
+> they are conceptual and extremely important for organization

+- Fact tables : consists of the measurements, metrics of facts of a business process

+  ​						fact table can be aggregations of data,  but are not meant to be updated in place like a dimension.

+- Dimension : a structure that categorizes facts and measures in order to enable users to answer business questions.

+  ​					dimensions are people, products, place and time